semaphoreci/docs/docs/reference/semaphore-changelog.md

   The new option is available by clicking on a block and expanding the advanced configuration section for the job you want to replicate with the parallelism feature.
-- New version of CLI v0.16.0 has beed released.
+- A new version of CLI v0.16.0 has been released.
    - You can change the initial pipeline file of your project.
-   - Fix for debug jobs from Pull Request/Tags has been released.
-This bug caused differences in Environments Variable between job and debug session.
+   - A fix for debug jobs from Pull Request/Tags has been released.
+This bug caused differences in Environmens Variables between job and debug sessions.
 - Visual Workflow Builder is now part of the project setup.

 ### Week of September 16, 2019